import transformers

 food_or_drink: 1

-Because we’d like to use our model to potentially filter a large corpus of data, we get it assign various tags to the text as well.
+Because we’d like to use our model to potentially filter a large corpus of data, we get it to assign various tags to the text as well.

 These are as follows.